Wilhelm Ostwald: Atomic theory

 Ostwald introduced the word mole into the lexicon of chemistry around 1900.
 He defined one mole as the molecular weight of a substance in units of mass grams.
 The concept was linked to the ideal gas, according to Ostwald.
-Ironically, Ostwald's development of the mole concept was directly related to his philosophical opposition to atomic theory, against which he (along with Ernst Mach) was one of the last holdouts.
-He explained in a conversation with Arnold Sommerfeld that he was convinced by Jean Perrin's experiments on Brownian Motion.
+Ironically, Ostwald's development of the mole concept was directly related to his theory of energeticism, in philosophical opposition to atomic theory, against which he (along with Ernst Mach) was one of the last holdouts.
+He explained in a conversation with Arnold Sommerfeld that he was convinced by Jean Perrin's experiments on Brownian motion.

 In 1906 Ostwald was elected a member of the International Committee on Atomic Weights.
 As a consequence of World War I, this membership ended in 1917 and was not resumed after the war.
 The 1917 Annual Report of the committee ended with the unusual note: "Because of the European war the Committee has had much difficulty in the way of correspondence.
 The German member, Professor Ostwald, has not been heard from in connection with this report.
 Possibly the censorship of letters, either in Germany or en route, has led to a miscarriage".